monsoonmaelstrom/book2/book2.md

 I snort at that.

-“Did you really play as dumb as he made it sound like you did?”
+“Did you seriously play as dumb as he made it sound like you did?”
 Peter asks.

 “Hopefully.
 Did he buy it?”